Rick Owens: SPARROWS FW02

 His Fall/Winter collection entitled "Sparrows FW02" was his debut runway show at New York Fashion Week.
 This show was sponsored by Vogue magazine.
 He was originally slated to show his previous "Vapor SS02" collection, but due to the terrorist attacks of September 11, it had to be delayed.
 This collection exhibited his draped and tailored designs that he gained popularity for in the Hollywood Boulevard in a muted color palette.
 It was a minimalistic presentation, contrasting his later shows that would feature extravagant set-pieces and performances.

 DUSTULATOR FW06

 Owens presented his Fall/Winter 2006 collection at Pitti Uomo in Florence with three segments.
 The first, DUSTULATOR, was a menswear runway collection.
-The collection was inspired by military and post-apocolytic aesthetics with exaggerated and oversized treatments.
+The collection was inspired by military and post-apocalyptic aesthetics with exaggerated and oversized treatments.
 The greyscale color palette was complimented with diluted, cool-toned knitwear.
 The collection was notable for debuting a fully-realized version of his athletic-inspired sneaker previously seen in his "Moog FW05" collection.
 The second part of his presentation, DUSTDAM, was an installation space exhibiting thirty garments from his new collection alongside his in-house furniture.
 The garments were on a wooden display thirty meters in length.
 The final segment, DUSTPUMP, was a life-sized wax sculpture of Owens urinating onto mirrors and sand.
 The statue is now installed at his flagship Paris store.